MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/objective-c/best-practices.md

 ms.author: toopge
 ms.date: 11/14/2017
 ---

-# Embeddinator-4000 Best Practices for ObjC
+# .NET Embedding best practices for Objective-C

 This is a draft and might not be in-sync with the features presently supported by the tool.
 We hope that this document will evolve separately and eventually match the final tool, i.e. we'll suggest long term best approaches - not immediate workarounds.